| MECTA in the news... back to news EMT classes - learn to save a life

 medication in the field and are also trained to use equipment such

+as defibrillators.
 When an actual emergency arises, there is a procedural order of

 people involved, Frissora - Gosselin explained.
 Some one calls 911